ai-shifu/ChatALL/README.md

 All chat history, settings and login data are saved locally on your computer.

-ChatALL collect anonymous usage data to help us improve the product.
+ChatALL collects anonymous usage data to help us improve the product.
 Including:

 - Which AI bots are prompted and how long the prompt is.
 Not including the prompt content.
-- How long the response is and which response is deleted/highlighted.
+- How long the response is, and which response is deleted/highlighted.
 Not including the response content.

 ## Prerequisites